5 Best VPNs for Linux You Can Check Out in 2026

 A VPN aka Virtual Private Network can protect your privacy online by keeping you anonymous on the internet.
 The way a VPN works is by routing your network to different private networks and servers present at different locations across the globe, thereby making it harder to track your online activity.
 If you are on Linux, you’re already a privacy-conscious user, and you would want to use a VPN.
 In this guide, let’s look at the 5 best VPNs for Linux.

 There are plenty of VPNs for Linux but choosing the right one could go a long way to ensure your information remains private.
-To ensure it does, we’ve picked a few VPNs on this list which are open-source and follow strict policies, whereas the others are relatively less strict but give you what you need.
+You can take a quick look at the table below and find a suitable VPN for your Linux distro.

 Mullvad is praised among Linux enthusiasts thanks to its open-source nature and a no-nonsense approach to virtual private networks.
 The service trolls other VPN services by having a fair subscription model of $5 regardless of if you opt in for a month, year, or decade, where most other services tend to confuse you.